xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
 This is the first formal activity of the Exeter Computer Vision Group.
 [Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)

-[12/2024] I gave a talk at the 1st Exeter Computer Vision Workshop, Exeter, UK.

-[12/2024] I gave a talk titled "How AI is changing my job" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).

-[12/2024] I gave a talk titled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html) in the British Computer Society (BCS), London.

-[11/2024] Invited to attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting in London.

 [11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “DIFA: Deep Learning-based Image Fusion and Its Applications” as the lead organizer in Glasgow, UK, on 27th November 2024.
 More details can be found on our [workshop website](https://difa2024.github.io/).

-[11/2024] I gave a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online).

-[11/2024] I gave a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online).

 [09/2024] I have been listed among the **<span style="color: red;">World's Top 2% Scientists</span>**
  ([Stanford University's list](https://topresearcherslist.com/), 2024)!